Grantee Press Kit

 The Gaston Community Foundation is the leading steward of philanthropic giving by connecting donors with community needs to enhance the lives of present and future generations.
-The nonprofit organization has invested more than $100 million in grants and scholarships over its 41-year history.
+Since inception, over 40 years ago, the nonprofit organization has invested more than $100 million in grants and scholarships.
 At its core, the Community Foundation is an organization created with gifts from generous people committed to local causes.
 For donors, the Foundation serves as a philanthropic advisor.
 For the community, the Foundation serves as a grant maker and a civic leader.
 Through the support of its donors and fundholders, the Foundation has been able to address some of the community’s most pressing needs, including hunger, housing and education.
-For more information, visit Cfgaston.org.
+For more information, visit cfgaston.org.

 Share your story

 - The Community Foundation would like to hear how a grant from the Foundation helped your organization.
 If you would like to share your story of impact from a grant at the Foundation, please send a narrative to Erin Wiggins.
 Video stories are encouraged as well.

 Visit the Community Foundation's Facebook to share the buzz after receiving your grant!